patan-saniya/java-lab-cse-f-5ar/EXPERIMENT-2/README.md

-# experiment-2a
+# Experiment-2a
-# title:implementation of class mechanism in java
+# Title: To implementation of class mechanism in java
-# source code:
+# Source code:
 ``` java
 public class rectangle {
 double length;